horacio12345/PDF_to_MD/README.md

 # PDF to Markdown using Docling

-A simple web application built with Streamlit that converts PDF documents to Markdown format using the docling library.
+A simple web application that converts PDF documents to Markdown format using the docling library.

 **Note** : The application interface is currently in Spanish.
 To change the language, simply modify the text strings in the Streamlit UI code (app.py).